Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 Formic Acid in Stinging Nettles

-Formic Acid Uses
+Uses of Formic Acid

 Biology of Varroa Mites

-Dangers of Formic Acid
+Dangers of the Chemical

 The dangers of formic acid depend on its concentration.
-At higher concentrations formic acid is corrosive, has a strong smell and produces dangerous fumes.
-It produces burns and blisters on the skin and injures the eyes and the mucous membranes in the mouth, throat and respiratory system.
+At higher concentrations, formic acid is corrosive, has a strong smell, and produces dangerous fumes.
+It produces burns and blisters on the skin and injures the eyes and the mucous membranes in the mouth, throat, and respiratory system.
 Inhaling concentrated formic acid makes breathing difficult.
 Swallowing the concentrated acid causes severe ulcers (sores) to appear in the digestive tract as well as pain and nausea.
 Prolonged exposure to formic acid may produce liver or kidney damage.

-Formic Acid Production from Methanol
+Formic Acid Production From Methanol

 Methanol is made inside our bodies from normal metabolic processes.
 It also enters the body from fruits and vegetables and their juices.
 In addition, humans produce methanol as well as aspartic acid and phenylalanine from the breakdown of aspartame, an artificial sweetener.
 Methanol is toxic, but most of us don't encounter enough of the chemical to be harmed.

 Scientists say that the production of formic acid from methanol in humans only becomes a problem if there is a large amount of methanol in the body, as there would be in methanol poisoning.
 In this situation, enough formic acid could be made to create a condition called acidosis.
-Symptoms of acidosis include vision problems, blindness, memory loss, confusion, seizures, coma, low blood pressure and cardiac arrest.
+Symptoms of acidosis may include vision problems, blindness, memory loss, confusion, seizures, coma, low blood pressure, and cardiac arrest.

-Methanol Production from Aspartame
+Methanol Production From Aspartame